515-516-6769

 • Forecasts peg the U.S. cosmetic dentistry market at $8.88 billion by 2034.

-• Add hardware like lasers and CAD/CAM, and the broader U.S. market valuation swells to $33.8 billion by 2030.
+• Add hardware such as lasers and CAD/CAM, and the broader U.S. market valuation increases to $33.8 billion by 2030.

 • North America dominates the global industry, holding 33.93% of total revenue.